 enforce all rules, regulations, policies of USAG, Capital Gymnastics NTC and all state and

-locate codes and statutes.
+local codes and statutes.
 All changes made to these policies will be automatically

 adopted by CGGBC without vote and change to the By-Laws.
 If it comes to their attention